bnbln/bs/content/projects/relaunching-berlin-lawyers-corporate-design-and-website.md

 featured: true
 type: Development
 ---

-# Rebrand and digital transformation for a Berlin law firm

-For the Berlin law firm Rechtsklarheit and lawyer Tarik Sharif, the relaunch wasn’t just about aesthetics - it was about building a fast, reliable, and editor-friendly digital foundation.
+For the Berlin law firm Rechtsklarheit and lawyer Tarik Sharief, the relaunch wasn’t just about aesthetics - it was about building a fast, reliable, and editor-friendly digital foundation.
 The new brand identity set the tone, but the real strength lies in the **frontend stack: Gatsby, React, Netlify, and Netlify CMS**.

 A rebranding and web development project where corporate gravitas meets the flexibility of a modern JAMstack approach.